Degree Plan – Doctoral Degree

 Submit the Authorship & Copyright form

-Specify your plans for publication and confirm data copyright by submitting the Authorship & Copyright form.
+• This form is used to specify a student’s plans for publication and confirm data copyright by submitting the Authorship & Copyright form.

-Fill out an embargo request form (if desired)
+Fill Out an Embargo Request Form (if desired)

 Apply for graduation